Aggravated Criminal Sexual Assault Lawyer Chicago

 • The alleged victim suffered great bodily harm

-• The accused threatened the use of force with a weapon
+• The use or threat of a dangerous weapon

 • The accused held a position of trust or authority